ProbShin/CS503Projects/PSO/lab1/Readme.md

 You need to implement your own operation on this data structure. i.e. `traverse`, `insert`, `remove`.

 ```
-# An example of double linked list, (this is not XINU used)
+# An example of double linked list, (Note, this is not XINU used)
 struct node {
   int    val;
   struct node*  prev;